Fox's Book of Martyrs

 emaciated creature around the village, to beg a little nourishment from those

 mothers who had young children.
-Her cries in the night were heartrending, when
+Her cries in the night were heartrending,

-vicissitudes through which I was called to pass.
-But to be confined with
+trials and vicissitudes through which I was called to

-sickness, and unable to assist those who were so dear to me, when in distress,
+pass.
+But to be confined with sickness, and unable to assist those who were so

-was almost too much for me to bear; and had it not been for the consolations of
+dear to me, when in distress, was almost too much for me to bear; and had it

-religion, and an assured conviction that every additional trial was ordered by
+not been for the consolations of religion, and an assured conviction that every

-infinite love and mercy, I must have sunk under my accumulated sufferings.
+additional trial was ordered by infinite love and mercy, I must have sunk under

-Sometimes our jailers seemed a little softened at our distress, and for several
+my accumulated sufferings.
+Sometimes our jailers seemed a little softened at

-unspeakable consolation.
-Then again they would be as iron-hearted in their demands as though we were free from
+in their demands as though we were free from sufferings, and in affluent

-sufferings, and in affluent circumstances.
-The annoyance, the extortions, and
+circumstances.
+The annoyance, the extortions, and oppressions, to which we were

-oppressions, to which we were subject, during our six months residence in
+subject, during our six months residence in Oung-pen-la, are beyond enumeration

-Oung-pen-la, are beyond enumeration or description.
+or description.

 "The